Weave Code

 symfony/browser-kit

-Symfony BrowserKit simulates a web browser in PHP for functional tests: make requests, follow links, fill and submit forms, and inspect responses.
-Includes an HttpClient-based implementation to perform real HTTP requests programmatically.
+Symfony BrowserKit simulates a web browser in PHP for testing and automation: make requests, follow links, click buttons, and submit forms programmatically.
+Includes an implementation powered by Symfony HttpClient for real HTTP requests.

 View on GitHub